udexon/Phosway/12_B_Scenarios_Code.md

 end:   can_A.location = p_Brian.location
 ```

-Although in this example, there is no monetary transaction, it demonstrate the potential complexties in terms of coding for a seemingly trivial transaction in real life.
+Although in this example, there is no monetary transaction, it demonstrates the potential complexties in terms of coding for a seemingly trivial transaction in real life.
 Further, we show that how such complications in coding can be simplified using Phoscript, a metaprogramming script derived from the Foth programming language.

 1. The examples below are executed in Linux `bash` shell.